 Why is the LCB transitioning the traceability system so fast?

-Has the LCB pursued a contract extension to ensure that the new platform is ready?
+Did the LCB try to pursue a contract extension to ensure that the new platform is ready?

 When will LCB transition from the current Marijuana Traceability System to Leaf Data Systems and how long will it take?

 The previous traceability system stopped functioning at 11:59 p.m. on October 31, 2017.
 The new Leaf system will be implemented January 1, 2018.
 During the timespan between the previous system ceasing operation and the new Leaf system being implemented, licensees are required to provide traceability data by using the contingency operations plan.